ruediste/btrbck/README.md

 2. **Cumbersome Incremental Snapshots**: Managing a combination of full and incremental backups is complicated and the restore time might suffer.
-If the snapshots on the backup server are kept within a BTRFS file system, snapshots just share common data and store the differences at a block level.
+With BTRBCK, the snapshots on the backup server are kept within a BTRFS file system.
+Snapshots just share common data and store the differences at a block level.
 There its no distinction between full and incremental snapshots.
-The time penalty of restoring a full backup an applying thens of incremental backups goes away.
+The time penalty of restoring a full backup an applying tens of incremental backups goes away.
 Any snapshot can be deleted, without affecting any other snapshot.

 BTRBCK works with so called snapshot streams.
 All data of an application (Database, File store, ...)